oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     The attacker intercepts this request and changes the user's selection to A-AS.
 The rest of the attack proceeds as in Steps 2 and following above.
-  * **Implicit Grant**: In the implicit grant, the attacker receives an access token instead of the code; the rest of the attack works as above.
+  * **Implicit Grant**: In the implicit grant, the attacker receives an access token instead of the code in step 4.
+The attacker's AS receives the access token when the client makes a request to the A-AS userinfo endpoint, or since the client believes it's completed the flow with A-AS, a request to the attacker's resource server.
   * **Per-AS Redirect URIs**: If clients use different redirect URIs for different ASs, do not store the selected AS in the user's session, and ASs do not check the redirect URIs properly, attackers can mount an attack